MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/authentication.md

 General information on authentication flow as it applies to any authentication provider:

 * [Authentication flow in tabs](~/concepts/authentication/auth-flow-tab) describes how tab authentication works in Teams.
 This shows a typical web based authentication flow used for tabs.
 * [Authentication flow in bots](~/concepts/authentication/auth-flow-bot) describes how authentication works within a bot in your app in Teams.
-This shows a non-web based authentication flow useful for bots or for mobile.
+This shows a non-web based authentication flow used for bots on all versions of Teams (web, desktop app, and mobile apps)

 Detailed implementation walkthroughs for authentication using Azure Active Directory:

 * [AAD authentication in tabs](~/concepts/authentication/auth-tab-AAD) describes how to connect to Azure Active Directory from within a tab in your app in Teams.
-* [AAD authentication in bots](~/concepts/authentication/auth-bot-AAD) describes how to connect to Azure Active Directory from within a tab in your app in Teams.
+* [AAD authentication in bots](~/concepts/authentication/auth-bot-AAD) describes how to connect to Azure Active Directory from within a bot in your app in Teams.
-* [Silent authentication (AAD)](~/concepts/authentication/auth-silent-AAD) describes how to implement single sign on in your app using Azure Active Directory.
+* [Silent authentication (AAD)](~/concepts/authentication/auth-silent-AAD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
+Currently SSO only works for tabs.

 Sample code showing bot authentication in Node: